 - When everything goes according to the plan, server responds either with a

-PartialViewResultthat holds visual representation of the newly created entity that can be appended to master page entity list, orJsonResultdata that can be consumed for the same purpose (but you'll have to manually transform JSON to visual HTML representation). - Your javascript closes the dialog box.
+data that can be consumed for the same purpose (but you'll have to manually transform JSON to visual HTML representation). - Your javascript closes the dialog box.

 - Master view is in full display again and your javascript adds the newly created entity to it's list (while also providing some highlight animation).